May the Gods be by your side, warmth in your heart, health in your body & strength in your mind.

 In modern Nordic culture, there has been a resurgence of interest in traditional Pagan and Heathen practices, and many people have incorporated these into their Yule celebrations.
 Some people will create altars or shrines to honor the gods and goddesses of the Norse pantheon, while others will perform traditional rituals, such as the blot, which involves the offering of food and drink to the gods.

 The Yule season in the Nordic countries typically lasts from mid-December to early January, and is often marked by various festivals and events.
 In Iceland, for example, there is a tradition of Jólabókaflóð, or "Yule book flood," in which people exchange books as gifts on Christmas Eve and spend the evening reading.
 In Denmark, there is a tradition of julefrokost, or "Yule lunch," in which people gather to enjoy a traditional meal of pickled herring, meatballs, and other festive foods.
+Here will focus mostly on Heathenism.

 -